Latest COVID settings

-- read the updates and guides from the Point-to-Point Commissioner.
+Operators of taxi or rideshare services can find out more in the updates and guides from the Point-to-Point Commissioner.

 A party bus is a vehicle being used on a commercial basis for the purposes of a party, whether or not the party takes place during transportation between locations.

-Buses and coaches, other than party buses, are exempt gatherings under the public health order.
-This means they are not required to have and comply with a COVID-19 Safety Plan.
-However under work health and safety (WHS) law, all employers or businesses are required to manage the risk of COVID-19 to workers and others in the work environment.
+Under work health and safety (WHS) law, all employers or businesses are required to manage the risk of COVID-19 to workers and others in the work environment.

 You can check in to COVID Safe businesses who are using their NSW Government QR Code, via the Service NSW app.